 - Who Should Use Cash App Taxes?

-- Credit Karma Tax Review: Would I Recommend It?
+- Cash App Taxes Review: Would I Recommend It?

-So what exactly is Credit Karma Tax?
+So what exactly is Cash App Taxes from Credit Karma?
 If you’ve ever wanted to check credit scores, you may have already come across the site Credit Karma.
-Credit Karma lets you see your credit score for free, without your score dropping due to credit checks.
+Credit Karma still lets you see your credit score for free, without your score dropping due to credit checks.
 You can use them completely free and check your credit score as often as you want.

 Cash App Taxes offers the service for anyone looking to file their federal and state taxes.
 However, their system isn’t perfect just yet, which is to be expected for a new service.

 There will be quite a few things that will either make you want to use the service or keep you away from using them.
 When you read its Terms of Service, it points out the company might add or take away features.

-Luckily, Credit Karma Tax is completely free tax preparation service you can use for both federal and state taxes.
-So if you don’t want to spend a fortune on your taxes, but want to make sure they’re done right, Credit Karma Tax is a great option for you.
+Luckily, Cash App Taxes is a completely free tax preparation service you can use for both federal and state taxes.
+So if you don’t want to spend a fortune on your taxes, but want to make sure they’re done right, Cash App Taxes is a great option for you.

 They also have a guarantee that if you receive a larger federal tax refund or owe less in taxes using a different filing service, you might be eligible to receive the difference up to $100 in the form of a gift card.
-And they also have a promise that they have a team that will help you if you’re audited by the IRS.
+And they have a promise that they have a team that will help you if you’re audited by the IRS.

-In comparison to other tax filing services, Credit Karma Tax is a great deal, especially because it’s free.
+In comparison to other tax filing services, Cash App Taxes is a great deal, especially because it’s free.
 And with the perks of guarantees and promises, you won’t have to lose your hard-earned money if things do go wrong or if you find a better tax service for your needs.